Home » Recipe Type » Preserves » Blackcurrant Vinegar: Capture the Flavour of Summer

 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make this blackcurrant vinegar recipe, I’d love to hear about it in the comments below or via social media.
-Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
+If you make this blackcurrant vinegar recipe, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
+Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Choclette x